NeKitDS/gd.graph/README.rst

     Usage: gd.graph [OPTIONS]

     Options:
-      -color, -c, --color TEXT        Color to use, written in hex format.
+      -c, --color TEXT              Color to use, written in hex format.
+      -var, -v, --variable TEXT     Variable name to use, which should be valid as an identifier.
+Default is x.

-      -func, -f, --func TEXT          Mathematical function to graph, like sin(x).
+      -func, -f, --function TEXT    Mathematical function to graph, like sin(x).
-      -level-name, -l, --level-name TEXT
-                                      Name of the level to save graph to.
+      -name, -l, --level-name TEXT  Name of the level to save graph to.
-      -start, --start FLOAT           Value of the argument to start plotting from.
+      --start FLOAT                 Value of the argument to start plotting from.

-      -stop, --stop FLOAT             Value of the argument to stop plotting at.
+      --stop FLOAT                  Value of the argument to stop plotting at.
-      -step, --step FLOAT             Value of the step to add to the argument.
+      --step FLOAT                  Value of the step to add to the argument.
-      -y-limit, -y, --y-limit FLOAT   Limit of absolute y value of any point.
+      -y, --y-limit FLOAT           Limit of absolute y value of any point.
-      -epsilon, -e, --epsilon FLOAT   Epsilon to use for decimating function a curve to a similar curve with fewer points.
+      -e, --epsilon FLOAT           Epsilon to use for decimating function a curve to a similar curve with fewer points.

-      -scale, -s, --scale FLOAT       Scale constant used to enlarge the graph.
+      -s, --scale FLOAT             Scale constant used to enlarge the graph.
-      -rounding, -r, --rounding INTEGER
-                                      Number of decimal places to round each argument to.
+      -r, --rounding INTEGER        Number of decimal places to round each argument to.

-      -inclusive, -i, --inclusive     Whether last argument in given range should be included.
+      -i, --inclusive               Whether last argument in given range should be included.

       --help                        Show this message and exit.

 Authors
 -------